Insurance Billing 101 for therapists in private practice

 When a claim is paid, you will either get a paper check or an electronic transfer of funds.
 Either way, you will receive some kind of documentation either in the form of an Explanation of Benefits or what is called a Remittance Advice.
 This document informs you of the claims status and how much was paid.

-Sometimes, even with your best efforts, a claim can get denied.
+Even when you know how to bill insurance for therapy, a claim can get denied despite your best efforts.
 Sometimes, it is simply human error and easily corrected.
 Sometimes, it is an error on your part.
 It happens.
 Sometimes, benefits don’t cover a particular service.
 And yes, sometimes, people’s benefits expire mid-treatment.
 (How often do you re-verify benefits?)

 What can you do?
 First thing, stay calm.
 Getting upset won’t fix anything.
 Next, pull your claims information.
 Is it accurate?
 If not, you may have to refile.
 If so, it might mean a call to the insurance company.
 You should see a claims number on your Explanation of Benefits.

 If you should have to call and inquire about a pending or denied claim, it will not help you to be ugly or angry with the claims processor.
 They are limited as to what they can do with a claim that has discrepancies.
 Their systems generally do not allow for overrides.
 Stay calm, explain your concern.
 There is usually a mechanism for correction or refiling.
-You may have to speak with a claims supervisor who can advise you on the steps to take.
+You may have to speak with a claims supervisor who can advise you on the next steps for how to bill insurance for therapy.
 Remember, there are usually also filing deadlines for resubmitted claims too.

-Filing and managing billing and claims doesn’t have to be a nightmare.
-With a little planning, a little practice and the right tools, even the most claims-aversive therapist can be an expert biller.
+Filing and managing therapy billing and claims doesn’t have to be a nightmare.
+With a little planning, a little practice and the right tools, even the most claims-aversive therapist can learn how to bill insurance for therapy.